piermariacosina/gandalf/IXDt06_mobilefirst/mobilefirst.md

 #1-THE RWD

-## 25 maggio 2010
+##25 maggio 2010

-## “Responsive design is not about ‘designing for mobile’.
+> Responsive design is not about ‘designing for mobile’.
 But it’s not about ‘designing for the desktop’, either.
-Rather, it’s about adopting a more flexible, device-agnostic approach to designing for the web.”
+Rather, it’s about adopting a more flexible, device-agnostic approach to designing for the web.

 ##### John Allsopp
 ##### “A Dao of Web Design”